 Age: Dec. at 25 (1876-1901)

-Edward Otho Cresap Ord was an American engineer and United States Army officer who saw action in the Seminole War, the Indian Wars, and the American Civil War.
+Edward Otho Cresap Ord (October 18, 1818 – July 22, 1883) was an American engineer and United States Army officer who saw action in the Seminole War, the Indian Wars, and the American Civil War.
 He commanded an army during the final days of the Civil War, and was instrumental in forcing the surrender of Confederate General Robert E. Lee.
 He also designed Fort Sam Houston.
-He died in Havana, Cuba of Yellow fever. ...more on Wikipedia
+He died in Havana, Cuba of yellow fever. ...more on Wikipedia

 Age: Dec. at 65 (1818-1883)

-Richard Anthony Proctor was an English astronomer.
+Richard Anthony Proctor (23 March 1837 – 12 September 1888) was an English astronomer.
 He is best remembered for having produced one of the earliest maps of Mars in 1867 from 27 drawings by the English observer William Rutter Dawes.
-His map was later superseded by those of Giovanni Schiaparelli and Eugène Antoniadi and his nomenclature was dropped.
+His map was later superseded by those of Giovanni Schiaparelli and Eugène Antoniadi and his nomenclature was dropped (for instance, his "Kaiser Sea" became Syrtis Major Planum).
 He used old drawings of Mars dating back to 1666 to try to determine the sidereal day of Mars.
-His final estimate, in 1873, was 24h 37m 22.713s, reasonably close to the modern value of 24h 37m 22.663s.
-Nevertheless, Frederik Kaiser's value of 24h 37m 22.622s is closer.
-A crater on Mars is named after Proctor. ...more on Wikipedia
+His final estimate, in 1873, was 24h 37m 22.713s, very close to the modern value of 24h 37m 22.663s.
+Nevertheless, Frederik Kaiser's value of 24h 37m 22.622s is closer, by 0.012 seconds in ...more on Wikipedia

 Age: Dec. at 51 (1837-1888)

 Birthplace: Chelsea, London, United Kingdom